Uridine dosage

 - The presence of uridine in lion's mane mushrooms has not yet been confirmed, but the possible cognitive benefits of this mushroom are being investigated.

-- Of all the mushrooms tested, the puffball mushroom, Lasiosphaeria sp. had the highest amount of adenosine and uridine.
-From wild edible mashrooms Uridine and xanthosine were found to be the highest in Entoloma saundersii [7].
+- Of all the mushrooms tested, the puffball mushroom (Lasiosphaeria sp.) had the highest amount of adenosine and uridine.
+From wild edible mushrooms uridine and xanthosine were found to be the highest in Entoloma saundersii [7].

 2. Combination of Uridine with other supplemental ingredients

-- Alpha-GPC, a dietary supplement containing choline, increases levels of acetylcholine, a neurotransmitter vital for memory and learning.
-Uridine could theoretically enhance the effects of alpha-GPC, since the synthesis of certain brain phospholipids depends on sufficient choline and uridine.
+- Alpha-GPC, a dietary supplement containing choline that increases levels of acetylcholine, a neurotransmitter vital for memory and learning.
+Uridine has the potential to enhance the effects of alpha-GPC, since the synthesis of certain brain phospholipids depends on sufficient choline and uridine.

 The combination of uridine and choline bitartrate or CDP-choline supplementation is also based on this reason.
-In humans oral CDP-choline also increases plasma levels of uridine by itself, it is the source of cytidine that is in part metabolized by direct conversion to uridine.
-Cytidine rapidly deaminates to uridine and then metabolizes along the same pathways.
-However, cytidine is converted to cytidine diphosphate and cytidine triphosphate more effectively than uridine.
-Cytidine also is converted into cytidylic acid of RNA much more extensively and into RNA uridylic acid less extensively than uridine.
-CDP-choline following ingestion is well absorbed and rapidly broken down into choline and cytidine.
-This results in a marked increase in blood choline level, whereas blood cytidine is quickly converted to uridine [8, 9, 10, 11].
+In humans oral CDP-choline also increases plasma levels of uridine due to its role as a source of cytidine, which is partly converted to uridine.
+Cytidine is rapidly metabolized to cytidine diphosphate and cytidine triphosphate more efficiently than uridine.
+However, it also converts less extensively to RNA uridylic acid compared to uridine [8, 9, 10, 11].

 - Animal studies have shown that uridine combined with DHA (an omega-3 fatty acid) and choline can increase the number of brain synapses [12].